abertschi/postcards/README.md

 Chuck Norris's first program was kill -9!

 Receive postcards with Chuck Norris statements.
-A postcard picture is chosen according to the nouns found in the joke.
-Pictures are from www.pexels.com

 No configuration is necessary in your configuration file.

 #### Example